rh-mobb/documentation/content/rosa/customizing-console-route/index.md

      ```
      > Take note of the default ingress ID.

-1. Enable wildcard policy on the default ingress

-    > Skip this step if you already have wildcard policy enabled on your cluster

-     ```bash
-     rosa edit ingress -c <cluster_name> <default-ingress_id> --wildcard-policy WildcardsAllowed
-     ```

-1. Retrieve the ROSA default ingress load balancer DNS name (can use the AWS console or run the command below).
+2. Retrieve the ROSA default ingress load balancer DNS name (can use the AWS console or run the command below).

      ```bash
      oc get services -n openshift-ingress | grep default